-How to Cycle Your Aquarium
+Information on How to Cycle a Home Aquarium

-Cycling an aquarium isn't quite as complicated as you may think.
+Cycling a fish tank isn't quite as complicated as you may think.
 In fact when many of us started out keeping fish, we inadvertently cycled our aquariums without even realising what we were doing.
 When I first got into fish I didn't have the luxury of the Internet where I could with the click of a button and the press of a few keys find all the information I needed.
 I started out keeping fish like guppies and other small community fish.
 I couldn't understand why all my fish kept dying for the first month or two, I would just keep replacing them as they turned belly up.
 Then after a few weeks they miraculously stopped dying, I had in fact inadvertently successfully cycled my aquarium without even realising what I was doing.
 Obviously for the sake of the fish and your pocket, you really want to try and avoid killing every fish you put in the tank during the cycling process.
 Thankfully we now have the Internet so there really isn't any excuse not to do it properly.
 This page will explain in basic terms what cycling means and how you go about doing it.

 What Is Cycling?

+Cycling a fish tank DOES NOT mean filling it with water and leaving it to stand for a week or two. it's very important that you know how to cycle a fish tank properly.
 Keeping fish in a fish tank is a huge compromise compared to what their life would be in the wild.
 Fish don't have to worry about ammonia or nitrite in their natural environment, they have millions and millions of gallons of water at their disposal.
 Once you put a fish into an aquarium you have a completely different ball game altogether, you now have a situation where dangerous toxins can easily overcome an aquarium and kill all of your precious fish.
 An aquarium that is properly maintained becomes a living environment that can sustain life for many years if maintained properly.

 Before you add any fish to a tank, it is vitally important that you prepare it properly so that the fish have a suitable environment to live in.
 It is not just a case of filling a tank full of water and plonking your fish in it.
 People who are new to fish keeping often go out and buy an aquarium set up, fill it with water and then just add their fish.
 They then start wondering why the fish start dying within the week.
 Basically, the fish are being poisoned to death by their own waste.
 A basic complete aquarium setup consists of the aquarium itself, a lighting system, a heater, and a filter.
 The heater and lighting are self-explanatory.
 However, the filter is a little bit more complex than a lot of people actually realise.
 Newcomers to Aquatics tend to think that the filter is just for removing debris from the tank.
 Yes, the filter does this, but that is only half of the story.